Why You Absolutely MUST Visit Hiriketiya Beach In Sri Lanka

 What I loved about our room was being able to have a bath for the first time in a long time (we never had one in Australia whilst we lived there) and the bed was so comfy, it was a nice change to actually have a duvet to keep us cool from the aircon rather than a sheet.

 There's another Western looking could be in Bali restaurant called The Grove, owned by Australians and they actually had an Aussie menu but only served it until 1pm.
 After then, it was just expensive tacos on the menu until their dinner menu started.
-I wouldn’t rave about this place but it was nice to see the brunch menu and have a questionable smoothie bowl.
+It was nice to see the brunch menu and have a smoothie bowl again 🙂

 We did however find a roti shop just off the beach next Jesmi guesthouse.
 This place was awesome, a great little restaurant outside a family home and we loved it not only for the pricing, but because the food was good and it felt right to support a local family.